Watch The Video Of Peyton Manning At The Grizzlies-Nuggets Game

 The Denver Nuggets hosted the Memphis Grizzlies on Friday evening, and a very famous guest was in attendance at the game in Colorado.

-The Grizzlies came into the game as the third seed in the Western Conference with a 31-16 in 47 games played.
+The Grizzlies won the game 122-118, and are the third seed in the Western Conference with a 32-16 record in 48 games played.

 They have been one of the best surprises in all of the NBA this season.